-About the Center
+About the New Jersey Hispanic Research and Information Center

 The Newark Public Library’s New Jersey Hispanic Research & Information Center has received generous support from numerous funders.
 Major supporters include: